Ruth Lawanson: Coaching career

 Lawanson was an assistant coach at Purdue University for four years, at Fresno State for six years, at the United States Air Force Academy for two years, and at the University of Nevada for one year.
 She was the head coach at Angelo State for three seasons in which she led the team to a 19-65 record.
 She was named the head coach of Nevada's team in 2011.
 On November 26, 2014, she was relieved of her coaching duties at Nevada.

 Personal

 Lawanson was born on September 27, 1963, in Ibadan, Oyo, Nigeria, the daughter of Samuel and Caroline Lawanson.
 Her father was a well-known athlete in Nigeria.
 She immigrated to the United States with her family when she was two years old.
 Lawanson attended Clovis West High School, where she was a standout athlete who competed in volleyball, basketball, and track.
 She graduated from Fresno State with a degree in business administration in 1987.
 She has served as a member of the board of directors of the American Volleyball Coaches Association.

 Lawanson married Shawn Kenan in 2002.
-The couple divorced in 2015.
 Her cousin, Foluke Akinradewo, also played for the U.S. national volleyball team.